The Bet Collector

-The Bet Collector (Kubrador, stylized KUBRADOЯ) is a 2006 Filipino drama film that centers on an aging bet collector finds her mundane existence suddenly transformed by an unforeseen series of events and jueteng, the game of numbers dating back to the Philippines' Spanish colonial period from (1521 to 1898).
+The Bet Collector (Kubrador, stylized KUBRADOЯ) is a 2006 Filipino drama film directed by Jeffrey Jeturian from a story and screenplay written by Ralston Jover.
+Starring Gina Pareño, the story follows an aging bet collector who finds her mundane existence suddenly transformed by an unforeseen series of events and jueteng, the game of numbers dating back to the country's Spanish colonial period.

 Plot

-An ordinary meaningless existence can suddenly be challenged by the perplexing game of life, luck and death.
+An ordinary, meaningless existence can suddenly be challenged by the perplexing game of life, luck, and death.

 Amelita or Amy is an aging jueteng kubrador (bet collector).
 Despite the regular crackdown on the illegal numbers game, she clings to the job she has known for more than 20 years.
 She walks around the poverty-stricken squatter's neighborhood collecting bets from her regular patrons every day.
 Her husband Eli, who is equally aging, can only manage to help by manning their small sari-sari (variety store).
-Amy's grown up children have all left home.
-Her eldest daughter Mona works as a domestic helper abroad.
+Amy's grown-up children have all left home.
+Her eldest daughter, Mona, works as a domestic helper abroad.
 Her second daughter, Juvy, who is always pregnant, lives with her in-laws.
 Amy's youngest son, Eric, a young soldier, recently died on combat duty in Mindanao.

-While collecting bets three days before All Saints day, Amy is apprehended by a police officer.
+While collecting bets three days before All Saints' Day, Amy is apprehended by a police officer.
 She joins the other kubradors in the police station until their kabo (handler) bails them out.

 The following morning, Amy returns to the streets and continues her clandestine activity.
 She meets the parish priest, who informs her of a young neighbor's sudden death from an accident.
 The priest asks her to collect abuloy (donations) from neighbors and friends.

 When Amy remits her afternoon jueteng collection to her kabo, she finds him sick at home.
 He then asks her to attend the next jueteng draw on his behalf, Amy being a trusted ally of the jueteng network for a long time.